 Here, we use the built-in function isinstance to check if expr is of type str.
 The and expression in Python evaluates similarly to the Scheme and special form: the left operand is evaluated first; if it evaluates to a false value, the value of the and expression is that false value.
 If it evaluates to a true value, the right operand is evaluated, and the value of the and expression is the value of its right operand.
 This evaluation rule means it is safe to use expr.isdigit() in the right operand, since it is only evaluated if the left operand evaluated to a true value, which means expr is a string.

 Primitive procedures are defined using Python procedures.
-The callable procedure returns true only for callable objects such as procedures and methods so we can use this to implement isPrimitiveProcedure:
+Hence, the is_primitive_procedure procedure is defined using callable, a procedure that returns true only for callable objects such as procedures and methods: